 According to Vikram Chib, assistant professor of biomedical engineering–

 “Think of a hockey player taking a penalty shot,” Chib says.
 “They might think to themselves, I’m going to score.
 But when they actually take the shot, they become worried about the possibility of failure and they miss.
-We think that the areas of the brain that are responsible for encoding reward and potential gains and losses are what’s coming online and interfering with their motor performance.
-Even a hockey player that’s trained thousands upon thousands of hours, these worries about loss or gain can interfere with their performance.”
+We think that the areas of the brain that are responsible for encoding reward.
+And potential gains and losses are what’s coming online and interfering with their motor performance.
+Even a hockey player who trains thousands upon thousands of hours.
+These worries about loss or gain can interfere with their performance.”

 The athletes most likely to bring home a medal, Chib says, are either hard-wired to keep their cool when the stakes are high, or they’ve found a way to get mentally in the zone.